thegux/storefrontBackend/README.md

 ## Getting Started

+### Ports
+The server runs in localhost:3000
+The database runs in 127.0.0.1

 ### Pre-requisites
 In order to run this project properly, make sure you have the following installed:
 - Node